sunit-mal/django-access-controller/README.md

 - **Collect Static**: Gathers static files for production.
 - **Run Server with Port**: Starts the server on a specified port.
 - **Start App**: Creates a new Django application.
+- **Refresh Endpoints**: After create new end point first need to run this command.
+- **Enable Virtual Environment**: User can insert env path and after enable, user run django by using this env.

 ## Installation